datawire/ambassador-docs/docs/cloud/latest/gitops/quick-start/index.md

 3. Click **MANAGE PERMISSIONS** button.
 This takes you to github.com where you can choose which account you want to install Ambassador DCP.

-4. Select the account that contains the git repository with your Kubernetes manifest files.
+4. Select the account that contains the git repositories with your Kubernetes manifest files and your application code.

     ![Git Account](../../images/gitops-quickstart-x1.png)

-    Configure the installation for the desired repository:
+    Configure the installation for the desired repositories:

     ![Git configure](../../images/gitops-quickstart-x2.png)